 Tres Piedras Kiln Site

 The wood kiln site is located near the historic railroad stop in Tres Piedras, New Mexico.
 This was the train stop for the “Chili Line” that brought passengers and supplies to Taos, New Mexico until the 1940’s.
 The kiln site is located on 5 acres of high desert sage covered mesa that overlooks Taos and the Northern Rio Grande National Monument.
-The site is very unique in the fact that it has two different types of Ground hog wood kilns on the site.

 TP Kilns 6-11 094.JPG